dclcs/2019-2020-spring-semester/SE-315/labs/lab3/readme.md

 [ChCore] Lab stalling ...
 ```

 Normally, `sys_exit` will delete current thread, find the next runnable thread and switch context.
 However, since we only have one thread now, the `sys_exit` have no context to switch.
 So the exception handler will still return to the fault address stored in `ELR_EL1` after the `sys_exit`, which caused a dead loop of bad instruction exception.
-Don't warry, we called `breakpoint()` in the `sys_exit` and our grading script will kill the kernel at that point.
+Don't worry, we called `breakpoint()` in the `sys_exit` and our grading script will kill the kernel at that point.
 For your convenience, you can call `BUG_ON(1)` in the `sys_exit` while coding.
 Don't forget to remove that modification before you finally grading your lab.

 You should be able to get `make grade` succeed on the `badinsn` and `badinsn2` tests at this point.